reveal/revealjs.com/src/api/config.md

     'outline-offset'
   ],

-  // Number of milliseconds between automatically proceeding to the
+  // Controls automatic progression to the next slide
-  // next slide, disabled when set to 0, this value can be overwritten
-  // by using a data-autoslide attribute on your slides
+  // - 0:      Auto-sliding only happens if the data-autoslide HTML attribute
+  //           is present on the current slide or fragment
+  // - 1+:     All slides will progress automatically at the given interval
+  // - false:  No auto-sliding, even if data-autoslide is present
   autoSlide: 0,

   // Stop auto-sliding after user input
   autoSlideStoppable: true,

-  // Use this method for navigation when auto-sliding
+  // Use this method for navigation when auto-sliding (defaults to navigateNext)
-  autoSlideMethod: Reveal.next,
+  autoSlideMethod: null,

   // Specify the average time in seconds that you think you will spend
   // presenting each slide.
 This is used to show a pacing timer in the
   // speaker view
-  defaultTiming: 120,
+  defaultTiming: null,

-  // Specify the total time in seconds that is available to
-  // present.
-If this is set to a nonzero value, the pacing
-  // timer will work out the time available for each slide,
-  // instead of using the defaultTiming value
-  totalTime: 0,

-  // Specify the minimum amount of time you want to allot to
-  // each slide, if using the totalTime calculation method.
-If
-  // the automated time allocation causes slide pacing to fall
-  // below this threshold, then you will see an alert in the
-  // speaker notes window
-  minimumTimePerSlide: 0,

   // Enable slide navigation via mouse wheel
   mouseWheel: false,

-  // Hide cursor if inactive
-  hideInactiveCursor: true,

-  // Time before the cursor is hidden (in ms)
-  hideCursorTime: 5000,

   // Opens links in an iframe preview overlay
   // Add `data-preview-link` and `data-preview-link="false"` to customise each link
   // individually
   previewLinks: false,

+  // Exposes the reveal.js API through window.postMessage
+  postMessage: true,

+  // Dispatches all reveal.js events to the parent window through postMessage
+  postMessageEvents: false,

+  // Focuses body when page changes visibility to ensure keyboard shortcuts work
+  focusBodyOnPageVisibilityChange: true,

   // Transition style
   transition: 'slide', // none/fade/slide/convex/concave/zoom